jcvincentliu/jcvincentliu/README.md

 ### Hi there 👋

 Hello!
 You are visiting Juncheng (Vincent) Liu's GitHub page.
 I am currently a first year MS-Computational Analysis and Public Policy (MSCAPP) student at the University of Chicago.
 Prior to UChic, I received my Bachelor's degrees in Sociology of Law, Criminology, and Deviance and Statistics with minors in Political Science and DirecTrack to Teaching from the University of Minneosta Twin Cities.
 Originally from Beijing, China, Midwest is my second home and the place the I cherish the most.
-From Minneapolis to Chicago, I have been experienceing and learning the commonalities and differences of local politics, societies, and cultures.
-I grew up and maturalized on the bridge across the Missssippi River, the beach by Lake Michigan, and the mountain of San Jose.
+From Minneapolis to Chicago, I have been enjoying, experienceing, and learning the commonalities and differences of local politics, societies, and cultures.
+With deep loves, I grew up and maturalized on the bridge across the Missssippi River, the beach by Lake Michigan, and the mountain of San Jose.
 Now the fifth years in the Midwest, I am still trying hard to develop my fondness for the Winter, but all efforts are ending in failures so far.
-In my leisure time, I love listening to heavy metal, committing to social justice works, and occassionally going for a walk.
+In my leisure time, I love doing some random data analysis and visualizations, listening to hard rocks and heavy metals, committing to social justice volunteering, and occassionally going for a walk.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on: course data projects and my own blog(stay tuned!)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: web scraping and data cleaning in Python, SQL, blogdown package in R, etc.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with
-- 💬 Ask me about ...
+- 💬 Ask me about: criminal justice (esp policing and juvenile delinquency), K12 education, public opinion, and political campaigning
-- 📫 How to reach me: ...
+- 📫 How to reach me: liujcv00048@gmail.com
 - 😄 Pronouns: HE/HIM/HIS
 - ⚡ Fun fact: I am a metalhead!
 Metallica's songs are all over my everyday playlist.
 Metal Is Life!!!